offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

    Character tables were commonly used for phylogeny before discovering that DNA can be used to compare the relatedness of organisms.

-   A row in a character table.
+   A row in a character table is referred to as a character vector.
 Prior to the advent of sequencers, scientists would treat character vectors as sequences for generating phylogenetic trees or doing comparisons between organisms.

  * `{bm} mitochondrial DNA/(mitochondrial DNA|mtDNA)/i` - DNA unique to the mitochondria.
 This DNA is unique to the mitochondria, different from the DNA of the cell that the mitochondria lives in.
 The mitochondria is suspected of being bacteria that made it into the cell and survived, forming a symbiotic relationship.